Political positions of Rand Paul: North Korea

-During a Louisville visit in April 2017, Paul stated his belief that although the US would be "successful in a military campaign" against North Korea, no one wanted a war if it meant "millions of people would die".
+During a Louisville visit in April 2017, Paul stated his belief that although the U.S. would be "successful in a military campaign" against North Korea, no one wanted a war if it meant "millions of people would die".
 Paul added that it would "be nice if North Korea understood that launching a nuclear weapon at us would be catastrophic.
 It would be the end of North Korea."

-In June 2018, after Lindsey Graham suggested that Congress sign a military force authorization for the US to take action against North Korea in the event that a diplomatic agreement was not reached during the North Korea–United States Singapore Summit, Paul called Graham "a danger to the country by even proposing ideas like authorizing war with Korea" and that his proposal "should be something that is seen as naive and seen as something that really serious people shouldn’t even really be discussing."
+In June 2018, after Senator Lindsey Graham suggested that Congress sign a military force authorization for the U.S. to take action against North Korea in the event that a diplomatic agreement was not reached during the North Korea–United States Singapore Summit, Paul called Graham "a danger to the country by even proposing ideas like authorizing war with Korea" and that his proposal "should be something that is seen as naive and seen as something that really serious people shouldn’t even really be discussing."